daphnitely/daphne-acting/index.md

 ### Projects

+##### Co-founder, BobaBot _Sept 2020 - Apr 2021_

+- Came up with idea for a bubble tea machine startup for a class in a team of 6, contributing to business and marketing plans.
+- Presented and won $5K in a pitching competition, participated in an incubator & received a 50-100k offer from an investor.

 ##### Founder and Co-president, UBC Women in CS _Sept 2019 - Apr 2020_

 - Started [UBC Women in CS club](http://ubcwics.com/), assembling a team of 10 student executives and 3 departmental sponsors, defining the mission and establishing overall infrastructure.